Uttar Pradesh: Divisions, districts and cities

-Each district is governed by a District Magistrate, who is an Indian Administrative Service (IAS) officer appointed Government of Uttar Pradesh and reports to Divisional Commissioner of the division in which his district falls.
-The Divisional Commissioner is an IAS officer of high seniority.
-Each district is divided into subdivisions, governed by a Sub-Divisional Magistrate, and again into Blocks.
-Blocks consists of panchayats (village councils) and town municipalities.
+Each district is administered by a District Magistrate (DM), who is an Indian Administrative Service (IAS) officer appointed Government of Uttar Pradesh and reports to Divisional Commissioner of the division in which his/her district falls.
+The Divisional Commissioner is an IAS officer of high seniority, and part of revenue department.
+Each district is divided into subdivisions, administered by a Sub-Divisional Magistrate, and again into Tehsils for land revenue administration.
+Each district is divided into Blocks, primarily for rural development administration, and consists of gram panchayats (village councils).
 These blocks consists of urban units viz. census towns and rural units called gram panchayat.

+Local governance comprises Panchayati Raj Institutions in rural areas—Zilla Parishads, Kshettra Panchayats, and Gram Panchayats—and urban local bodies such as Nagar Nigams (municipal corporations), Nagar Palikas (municipal councils), and Nagar Panchayats, all governed by elected councils with five-year terms.

 Uttar Pradesh has more metropolitan cities than any other state in India.
-The absolute urban population of the state is 44.4 million, which constitutes 11.8% of the total urban population of India, the second-highest of any state.
-According to the 2011 census, there are 15 urban agglomerations with a population greater than 500,000.
+The absolute urban population of the state is 44.4 million, which constitutes 11.8 per cent of the total urban population of India, the second-highest of any state.
+In the 2011 census, there were 15 urban agglomerations with a population greater than 500,000.
 Uttar Pradesh has a complex system of municipalities.
 Nagar Nigam (Municipal Corporation) are urban local bodies in large cities such as Lucknow, Kanpur, Varanasi and cities having population more than 4 million.
 These governed by a mayor and councillors elected from wards.
 Nagar Palika Parishad or Municipal Council, serves medium-sized towns like Bela Pratapgarh, Jalaun, or Bisalpur and are governed by a chairperson and councillors.
 Nagar Panchayat which operate in smaller towns and semi-urban areas like Badlapur, Jaunpur, Bikapur, or Chilkana Sultanpur, are governed by a chairman and councillors.
-There are 14 Municipal Corporations, while Noida and Greater Noida in Gautam Budha Nagar district are specially administered by statutory authorities under the Uttar Pradesh Industrial Development Act, 1976.
+There are 14 Municipal Corporations.
+Noida and Greater Noida in Gautam Budha Nagar district are specially administered by statutory authorities under the Uttar Pradesh Industrial Development Act of 1976.

-In 2011, state's cabinet ministers headed by the then Chief Minister Mayawati announced the separation of Uttar Pradesh into four different states of Purvanchal, Bundelkhand, Avadh Pradesh and Paschim Pradesh with twenty-eight, seven, twenty-three and seventeen districts, respectively, later the proposal was turned down when the Akhilesh Yadav–lead Samajwadi Party came to power in the 2012 election.
+In 2011, state's cabinet ministers headed by the then Chief Minister Mayawati announced the separation of Uttar Pradesh into four different states of Purvanchal, Bundelkhand, Avadh Pradesh and Paschim Pradesh with twenty-eight, seven, twenty-three and seventeen districts, respectively, later the proposal was turned down when the Akhilesh Yadav–led Samajwadi Party came to power in the 2012 election.